zenika-open-source/hygie/docs/guide/useEnvVar.md

 ## Create a `hygie-env` repo

-First of all, you need to create a **PRIVATE** `hygie-env` git repository at the **same level than your repo(s) using `Hygie`**.
+First of all, you need to create a **PRIVATE** `hygie-env` git repository in the same organization of your repo(s) using `Hygie`.

-For example, if you have the following git repositories using our solution :
+For example, if you have the following git repositories using our solution:

 - /user/project1
 - /user/project2
 - /organization/project1
-- /organisation/project1
+- /organisation/project2

-you need to create the two following repositories :
+You need to create the two following repositories:

 - /user/hygie-env
 - /organisation/hygie-env